debojitsantra/generaltools/YTM.md

-# 🎵 YouTube Music Player with Synced Lyrics
+# 🎵 YouTube Music Player with Synced Lyrics: YTM

 A beautiful terminal-based music player for YouTube Music with real-time synced lyrics and mesmerizing ASCII visualizations.